 Why Direct Mail Matters

-In fact, they are the highest levels the DMA has tracked since 2003, shows IWCO Direct.
+These are impressive response rates compared to digital marketing campaigns.
+In fact, they are the highest levels the DMA has tracked since 2003, as per IWCO Direct.

 Direct Mail Copywriting and Planning

 Before you invest in a fantastic direct mail campaign though, spend some time first on essentials: